Teaching your dog to run straight lines

 Once you are back on the other side, call your retriever to you and as they jump the obstacle say “GOOD”.

 As your retriever progresses in his/her understanding of the drill, increase the distance between you and the obstacle.
-You can also increase the distance of your throw.
+You can also increase the distance of your throw over the obstacle.

-Final thoughts on how to train retrievers in the winter
+Final thoughts on how teach retrievers the No No Drill

-I have found many dogs like this drill once they get the hang of it and they jump over the obstacle with lots of enthusiasm, as if it’s a game.
+I have found many dogs really enjoy this drill once they get the hang of it and they jump over the obstacle with lots of enthusiasm, as if it’s a game.

 Remember, if you really want your retriever to grow and progress in his/her hunting this year but doing the training yourself sounds overwhelming or maybe your schedule is just too busy to get it done, I’m here to help!
 You can email me (firstname.lastname@example.org) or just give me a call (651-303-6459).
 I would be happy to discuss your goals for your retriever and tell you about the programs I offer.